 A waiting list gives priority to those people who are most in need of care.

-Elective surgery is surgery that a doctor or health professional believes is clinically necessary but can be delayed for 24 hours.
+Elective surgery is surgery that a doctor or health professional believes is clinically necessary but can be booked in advance and not the result of an emergency presentation.

-An example of elective surgery is a coronary bypass.
+An example of elective surgery is a hip replacement.

 Emergency surgery is for critical cases such as a car accident, poisoning or heart attack.
 It is done when the patient’s life or physical welfare is in immediate danger.